zifeng-kang/jhu-dissertation-mwe/README.md

 overwhelmed by the apparent complexity of some `LaTeX` repos when I was trying to put my own dissertation together back in 2010.
 Bearing that in of mind, we have

-* `main.tex` – The root LaTeX file that contains the LaTeX preamble as well as "include" statements for each of your thesis chapters.
+* `mwe.tex` – The root LaTeX file that contains the LaTeX preamble as well as "include" statements for each of your thesis chapters.

-* `main.pdf` – A compiled version of the sample document.
+* `mwe.pdf` – A compiled version of the sample document.

 * `classics.bib` – A sample BibTeX file containing references to a number of classic scientific works.

-* `figures/` – directory for images
+* `figures/` – directory for figure images

 * `text/` – directory for content files

+* `jrc-dissertation.pdf` - the LaTeX version of John Clayton's 2010 dissertation (upon which the mwe was modeled)

+* `README.md` - this document

 # Figures